Napoleon and Longwood House

 After going over and examining everything, the Emperor went home and told M. de Montholon what he desired to have done in order to have two members of his household service near him, Marchand and me.
 The details of what His Majesty wished were transmitted to the governor.
 The workmen had hardly finished the changes which His Majesty had ordered when the illness which was to take him from us assumed a very serious character.
 (6)

 Napoleon died on May 5, 1821, in the original Longwood House.
-After going through a period of dilapidation, the house was restored and is now a museum owned by the French government (see the website – in French – here).
-There’s more information and photos of Longwood on the Saint Helena Island Info website.
-For some great photos of the bicentennial re-enactment ceremony on St. Helena, visit What The Saints Did Next.
+After going through a period of dilapidation, the house was restored and is now a museum owned by the French government.
+There is more information and photos of Longwood on the Saint Helena Island Info website.
+For some great photos of the bicentennial re-enactment of Napoleon’s move to Longwood, visit What The Saints Did Next.
 New Longwood House was destroyed in 1947.
 To read more about it, see John Tyrrell’s Reflections on a Journey to St. Helena.
 For a look at Napoleon’s expense account at Longwood, see the excellent article by Lally Brown on A Covent Garden Gilflurt’s Guide to Life.

 You might also enjoy: